roboseb/pokemetrics/README.md

 pokedex dpad cycles through pokemon by id
 -animations for showing new pokemon
 -clean up fonts folder
--MUK IS BROKEN AGAIN/mothim/basculegion/sinistcha(1013) -fix uppercase search glitch
+-MUK IS BROKEN AGAIN/mothim/basculegion/sinistcha(1013)enamourous incarnate in mobile mode -fix uppercase search glitch
 -break up css and js to stylize
 -fix bug with no entered weight/height
--convert to pokemon again on unit switch
+DONE-convert to pokemon again on unit switch
--add explanation for why some of the names are weird or certain pokemon don't show
+-add explanation for why some of the names are weird or certain pokemon don't show -button to back out of options in mobile version

 things done today